kamilawad/Bike-Track/README.md

 - As a user, I want to plan routes for my rides, so I can discover new biking trails and explore different areas.
 - As a user, I want to join collaborative events, so I can participate in group rides and meet other cycling.
 - As a user, I want to use the chat feature, so I can communicate with other users and share my experiences.
-- As a user, I want to participate in event races and marathons, so I can challenge myself and compete with others.

 ### Organizer